MicrosoftDocs/azure-devops-docs/docs/report/powerbi/data-connector-examples.md

 ---
 title: Example reports for Power BI Data Connector
-titleSuffix: VSTS
+titleSuffix: Azure DevOps
-description: Guidance on developing reports based on examples when using the Power BI Data Connector and the Analytics Service for Visual Studio Team Services ms.assetid: 3356B3EF-E9AB-4B42-8738-E58AA34A4B4F ms.prod: devops ms.technology: devops-analytics
+description: Guidance on developing reports based on examples when using the Power BI Data Connector and the Analytics Service for Azure DevOps ms.assetid: 3356B3EF-E9AB-4B42-8738-E58AA34A4B4F ms.prod: devops ms.technology: devops-analytics